hwangy/DistributedWireProtocols/design_notebook.md

 > **Decision** Add a helper class `Connection` which holds the DataInputStream and DataOutputstream.
 > This should make testing using Mockito easier.

+## February 14th
+We've realized that the username needs to be set for many of the methods to work, on the client side.
+As a result, we have added the `username` field to many of the requests, and the client will only allow methods other than `CREATE_USER` to be called if `username` is set.